On the stability of stochastic jump kinetics: Stochastic stability

 \begin{proof} This is straightforward: we get by the assumptions and Hölder's inequality,

 where an application of Young's inequality yields the indicated bounds. \end{proof}

-As a strong point in favor of our running assumptions we now demonstrate that the above reasoning can be generalized: the condition sufficient for 1st order stability paired with quadratic propensities implies finite time stability in any order moment.
+As a strong point in favor of our running assumptions we now demonstrate that the above reasoning can be generalized: these two conditions implies finite time stability in any order moment.
+We note that in a recent manuscript \cite{momentbound_jsde}, related conditions for the same results are proposed.